TL;DR

 Naturally occurring antibodies are antibodies that are produced by the immune system without any prior exposure to a foreign antigen.
 They are also known as pre-immune antibodies or regular antibodies.
 Naturally occurring antibodies are found in the blood serum of all healthy individuals and play an important role in defending the body against infection.

-One of the most important groups of naturally occurring antibodies is the ABO antibodies.
-ABO antibodies are antibodies that are directed against the A and B antigens of the ABO blood group system.
-Everyone has ABO antibodies in their blood serum, but the type of ABO antibodies that a person has depends on their blood type.
-People with blood type A have anti-B antibodies in their serum, people with blood type B have anti-A antibodies in their serum, people with blood type AB have no ABO antibodies in their serum, and people with blood type O have both anti-A and anti-B antibodies in their serum.
+One of the most important groups of naturally occurring antibodies is the ABO blood group antibodies.
+ABO blood group antibodies are antibodies that are directed against the A and B antigens of the ABO blood group system.
+Everyone has ABO blood group antibodies in their blood serum, but the type of ABO blood group antibodies that a person has depends on their blood type.
+People with blood type A have anti-B antibodies in their serum, people with blood type B have anti-A antibodies in their serum, people with blood type AB have no ABO blood group antibodies in their serum, and people with blood type O have both anti-A and anti-B antibodies in their serum.

-ABO antibodies are produced in response to exposure to ABO antigens from the environment.
+ABO blood group antibodies are produced in response to exposure to ABO blood group antigens from the environment.
 For example, people with blood type A are exposed to B antigens from food, bacteria, and other environmental sources.
 This exposure stimulates their immune system to produce anti-B antibodies.

-ABO antibodies are important for preventing transfusion reactions and hemolytic disease of the newborn (HDN).
+ABO blood group antibodies are important for preventing transfusion reactions and hemolytic disease of the newborn (HDN).
 Transfusion reactions occur when a person is transfused with blood that is incompatible with their blood type.
-The ABO antibodies in the recipient’s blood serum bind to the A or B antigens on the donor’s RBCs, causing them to clump together and lyse (break open).
+The ABO blood group antibodies in the recipient’s blood serum bind to the A or B antigens on the donor’s RBCs, causing them to clump together and lyse.
 This can lead to serious health problems, including death.

-ABO antibodies are also involved in other immunological processes, such as inflammation and immunity to infection.
-For example, ABO antibodies can activate complement, which is a group of proteins that play a role in killing bacteria and other pathogens.
-ABO antibodies can also bind to certain types of viruses and bacteria, preventing them from infecting cells.
+ABO blood group antibodies are also involved in other immunological processes, such as inflammation and immunity to infection.
+For example, ABO blood group antibodies can activate complement, which is a group of proteins that play a role in killing bacteria and other pathogens.
+ABO blood group antibodies can also bind to certain types of viruses and bacteria, preventing them from infecting cells.

 Inheritance Pattern of the ABO Blood Group System